-What you have to do is to refrain from throwing any type of waste food in your yard.
-Also, avoid eating while in the garden because if any food drops, it can end up attracting rats and turn your farm into their new home.
-If you come across any food wastes on your farm, it is best if you pick them up and dispose of them carefully.
+What you have to do is to refrain from throwing any waste food in your yard.
+Also, avoid eating while in the garden because if any food drops, it can attract rats and turn your farm into their new home.
+If you come across any food waste on your farm, it is best to pick them up and dispose of them carefully.

 Once rats learn that your yard is a haven for food remains, they will slowly invade your garden, and within a short time, they are going to destroy some of your plants.

-Rats spend most of their time moving around, eating waste food, gnawing wood, wire insulators, and many other things.
+Rats spend most of their time moving around, eating waste food, gnawing wood, wire insulators, etc.

 Once they finish their destruction, they start running around looking for water so that they can quench their thirst.
-Well, if you have drip irrigation on your garden or faulty pipes that are constantly leaking, then rats are going to make your yard their best stop.
+Well, if you have drip irrigation in your garden or faulty pipes that are constantly leaking, then rats will make your yard their best stop.

 They are going to get in your yard whenever they are thirsty since they are sure there is water available.
 It is also one of the hardest issues to deal with, more so if you have drip irrigation.

 You can, however, keep them off by installing rat traps (humane traps for outside).
-That is one of the actions you should take if at all you can’t replace your type of irrigation.
+That is one of the actions you should take if you can’t replace your type of irrigation.
 You can also repair any pipes that are leaking in your garden.
-That way, you are going to keep your garden dry, and so they will have no reason to intrude.
+That way, you will keep your garden dry, so they will have no reason to intrude.

 It is also one of the best ways to keep them from making your yard their home.
-Once you implement the above, it will only take them a few days to realize there is no water in the garden and will reduce the chances of them reappearing.
+Once you implement the above, it will take only a few days to realize there is no water in the garden and reduce their reappearing chances.

 Availability of compost waste

 As much as most people love using compost wastes in their gardens, sometimes it comes with various disadvantages.
-One of the problems of using this type of manure is that it tends to attract a considerable number of rats.
+One of the problems of using this type of manure is that it tends to attract many rats.